foundriesio/docs/source/tutorial/installation-linux.rst

 your device's console.

 Instructions for officially supported boards are listed here.
-Currently, this is limited to the Raspberry Pi 3 Model B.
+Currently, this is limited to the Raspberry Pi 3 Model B and Raspberry Pi 3 Model B+.

 - :ref:`tutorial-linux-rpi3`